Archives/IR Joint Mission Statement

 • Withdrawal

-The Raynor Memorial Libraries are committed to high standards and follow professional best practices to facilitate the preservation and long-term accessibility of materials in a variety of formats.
+The Raynor Library are committed to high standards and follow professional best practices to facilitate the preservation and long-term accessibility of materials in a variety of formats.
 The Libraries support and are guided by the American Library Association’s Library Bill of Rights and the Society of American Archivists’ Core Values of Archivists and Code of Ethics for Archivists.

 Questions and requests can be directed to: